FaithD186/Calculator-HomeworkHelper/README.md

-# Simple calculator with Order of Operations
+# Calculator with order of operations

 Help a first grader with their math homework!